Look for Clouded Sulphur Butterflies in Your Backyard

 It’s also easily confused with the Cloudless Sulphur (Phoebis sennae), but the black edging on the topsides of the wings easily sets the Clouded Sulphur apart.
 The problem is, you rarely see this species with its wings open.
 However, the black usually shows through on the bottom, especially in good light, so if you can get a close look, you should be able to tell.
 Range may also help – Clouded Sulphurs don’t fly in south Texas, Florida, and most of California.

-Attract these beauties to your butterfly garden with lots of nectar plants, including coneflowers like those shown here.
+Attract these beauties to your butterfly garden with lots of nectar plants, including coneflowers.
 Their host plants include alfafa, clovers, and members of the vetch family.
 Some of these are pretty weedy, so you may not want to include them in your garden unless it’s fairly wild already.
 The caterpillar is bright green with a white or yellow lateral stripe down each side.
-The chrysalis resembles those of other members of the sulphur family (click here to see an example of a sulphur chrysalis).
+The chrysalis resembles those of other members of the sulphur family.

 Looking for more nectar plants to attract butterflies?
 Check out our favorite long-blooming butterfly flowers!